bonimba87/CompChemML/README.md

 - **FoundationalML**: Baseline models using molecular descriptors/fingerprints (toxicity classification, solubility regression).
 - **GNN**: Graph-based deep learning with `PyG` (solubility prediction and toxicity classification).

-There is also a more traditional **phsyics-based** folder, which contains upskilling materials I have worked on to develop a foundational knowledge of Free Energy Perturbation lingos.
+There is also a more traditional physics-based **FreeEnergyPerturbation** folder, which contains upskilling materials I have worked on to develop a foundational knowledge of Free Energy Perturbation lingos.

 Through this work, I gained hands-on experience in:
 - Molecular data preprocessing and feature engineering with `RDKit`